Skip to content

 Server Room vs. Data Center, where is your company's IT infrastructure operated?

-Many people use the terms server rooms and data centers interchangeably, but they are not quite the same.
+The terms of 'SERVER ROOM' and 'DATA CENTER' are used interchangeably, but they are not quite the same.
 There are distinct concepts with unique characteristics in terms of roles and functions.
 As technology advances and businesses rely increasingly on digital solutions, understanding the difference between a server room and data center has become crucial.

 At its core, server room and data center are facilities designed to house IT equipment.
 However, they differ in terms of capacity, purpose, and infrastructure.
 Understanding these differences can help businesses make better decisions when selecting, designing, or upgrading their IT environment.
 Let's take a closer look at what sets these two facilities apart.